denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 How about widget pages for projects, publications?

 - Similarly, create a separate folder in `content/` with its index.md file which has type = widget_page.
-- Let's say the name of the this folder is PROJECTWIDGET.
+- Let’s say the name of the this folder is PROJECTWIDGET.
 Create a link for this folder in the menu.toml.
 - Copy(Cut)-and-paste the __projects.md__ file from the home folder.
 - Remember that this file has page_type="project" (see above).
 It means that it lists the content of `content/project/`.

-In summary, your menu refers to PROJECTWIDGET folder which has projects.md, and projects.md uses files present in `content/project/`.
+In summary, your menu refers to `content/PROJECTWIDGET` folder which has index.md and projects.md files, and projects.md uses files present in `content/project/`.
 They are all linked to each other!

 NEXT: OTHER FOLDERS UNDER `content/`.

-[^1]: Why would we need a separate folder?
-Let's assume you are preparing this website for a lab and you want to use ABOUT widget for your lab members.
-Then you can create multiple folders under `content/authors/`.
-Let's say ADMIN, MEMBER1, MEMBER2 with their own \_index.md files and avatars.
-Then you can have three separate files that use ABOUT widget: about1.md, about2.md, about3.md in `content/home/`.
-Each refers to different folder and you can arrange the order of appearance from the weight parameter.
-It doesn't have to be on the homepage.
-Do you want it to be in a separate page?
-Create a new folder under `content/` and refer it from your __menus.toml__.
-Don't forget to include index.md with type = "widget_page".
-If you don't know what I am talking about, go back to Bill Murray's entrance to the theatre in lesson 5 of this tutorial to remember what index file is!
-Also see "Creating a New Widget Page" part of this lesson.
-The more you learn about widgets, the more creative you will be.